 Until 2001 the survey biomass of cod was below 1,000 tons but increased to about 2,300tons in 2004 and continued to increase thereafter.
-In 2007 biomass and abundance indices were estimated at 28,488 tons and 52.5 mill individuals, corresponding to +16% and -23% when compared to the 2006 values.
+In 2008 biomass and abundance indices were estimated at 28,481 tons and 53.4 mill individuals, corresponding to +0% and +2% when compared to the 2007 values.
 Since 2005 then the biomass and abundance has been dominated by the 2003 and the 2005 year-classes.
 The 2005 year-class size is measured at 33% of the 2003 year-class, measured at age 2.
 The two dominating year-classes differ with respect to distribution.
-The 2003 year-class was almost exclusively found in the most southern area of NAFO Div.
+The 2003 year-class was almost exclusively found in the most southern area of d) Snow Crab

+NAFO Div.
 1F whereas the 2005 year-class appears rather evenly distributed along West Greenland.
 The very southern distribution of the 2003 year-class is similarly reflected in the commercial fisheries that almost entirely took place in Div.
 1F.